touchlab-lab/KtLog/README.md

 logging library, but for library authors, picking a specific logging library, or as is often the case, writing their own, means a lot of incompatible configuration, if it's possible to configure library logging at all.

+## Disclaimer

+This is not an active project.
+It is a design proposal.
+You should definitely not try to use it.

 ## Design

 It is mostly from SLF4J, but some from kotlin-logging and just general logging library experience.
 The main interface is